The Bankrate promise

 If you have multiple loans for your business, weigh the pros and cons of consolidating your loans instead of refinancing them individually.

-Consolidating means getting one new loan and using the money to pay off multiple existing loans.
+Consolidating business debt means getting one new loan and using the money to pay off multiple existing loans.
 You trade several loans and their corresponding monthly payments for one loan and payment that’s easier to manage.

 When consolidating, you have to consider many of the same factors as refinancing, such as whether you can secure a new loan with a lower interest rate.